HOGA Gaharu Tea Valley (务边沉香山茶园) is not your average tea valley!

 Come see the lovely HOGA Gaharu Tree Valley – a unique tree plantation in Gopeng!

+It’s not very often that you get to see an agarwood tree up close.
+Let alone thousands!
 Learn the challenges of producing agarwood and why it is so highly valued in many countries!

 Maybe even take some HOGA Gaharu tea back with you!